-Contractor shall implement and maintain a Quality Improvement

-Committee (QIC) designated by, and accountable to, the governing body; the Medical Director or a physician designee shall actively participate on the committee.
-Contractor must ensure that Subcontractors, who are representative of the composition of the Provider Network including but not limited to Subcontractors who provide health care services to Seniors and Persons with Disabilities or chronic conditions (such as asthma, diabetes, congestive heart failure), actively participate on the committee or medical sub-committee that reports to QIC.
+A. Contractor shall implement and maintain a Quality Improvement Committee designated by, and accountable to, the governing body; the committee shall be facilitated by the medical director or a physician designee.
+Contractor must ensure that Subcontractors, who are representative of the composition of the Provider Network including but not limited to Subcontractors who provide health care services to Seniors and Persons with Disabilities and chronic conditions (such as asthma, diabetes, congestive heart failure), actively participate on the committee or medical subcommittee that reports to the committee.

-The committee shall meet at least quarterly but as frequently as necessary to demonstrate follow-up on all findings and required actions.
-The activities, findings, recommendations, and actions of the committee shall be reported to the governing body in writing on a scheduled basis.

-Contractor shall maintain minutes of committee meetings and minutes shall be submitted to DHCS quarterly.
+- B. The committee shall meet at least quarterly but as frequently as necessary to demonstrate follow-up on all findings and required actions.
+The activities, findings, recommendations, and actions of the committee shall be reported to the governing body in writing on a scheduled basis. - C. Contractor shall maintain minutes of committee meetings and minutes shall be submitted to DHCS quarterly.
 Contractor shall maintain a process to ensure rules of confidentiality are maintained in quality improvement discussions as well as avoidance of conflict of interest on the part of committee members.